What are heatmaps?

 One of the best ways to discover new places to run is via existing routes, This streamlines the process of building go-to tracks and trails.
 To do this, search the location that you are interested in, and then choose the activity you want the route for (i.e. running or trail running) from the menu on the top-left.
 Initially you’ll see the heatmap only.
 Then navigate to the tabs below the activity type, and click on “routes,” and this will bring up all the saved, public routes that have been made by the Suunto community.
 You will see icons indicating these routes.

 You can hover over the route to see the distance, and then click on the icon and the route will be highlighted.
-If it looks like “the one,” click the “+” sign at the bottom right of the route dialogue box and it will be saved to your routes.
+If it looks like something you’d like to try, click the ‘+’ icon at the bottom right of the route dialogue box and it will be saved to your routes.
 Then you simply sync the route to your Suunto watch as described above.

 If you don’t have a Suunto GPS watch but use some other GPS device, you can still enjoy the benefits of Movescount's heatmaps and routes; once you have found a route you like, you can export it as a kml or gpx file on your computer and use it as you like.